Annuals

 • Deadhead: Remove old flowers to promote new blooms.

-• Fertilize every 2 weeks to keep plants healthy and blooming strong.
+• Fertilize every 2 weeks to keep plants healthy and thriving.

 Baskets & Planters Tips

-Know your location: sunny, shady or a bit of each.
-Know what you have space for: large pot, small pot, on the patio table or a window box.
-Belgian offers a range of decorative and plastic planter pots year-round!
-Remember to check for drainage holes.
-For baskets, make sure you have a strong enough hook for your size of basket.
-For patio planters, consider going for a larger pot since more soil will maintain moisture, which can help during the hot dry summer.
+Knowing your location is essential: is it sunny, shady or a bit of both and at what time?
+Remember that afternoon sun is more intense than morning sun, which will affect your plant choices.
+Then plan for your available growing space: large pots, small pots, window boxes, etc; Belgian offers a range of decorative and plastic planter pots year-round!
+For hanging baskets, make sure you have a strong enough hook for your size of basket.
+For patio planters, consider larger pots when possible to help with moisture retention, which will be beneficial during the hot dry summer.
+Make sure all your baskets and containers have drainage holes.

 Once you know your light requirements and the position of your planter, you can decide whether you want your pot to be single-sided (with the taller plants at the back) or enjoyed from all sides (tall plants in the center, the middle filled with shorter plants and trailing plants at the edges).
 Check the plant tags for their heights to help with your design.
-Belgian’s annuals are organized by light conditions to make planning and shopping easy and enjoyable!
+Belgian’s Annuals are organized by light conditions (Sun and Shade) to make planning and shopping easy and enjoyable!

-Because of their smaller size and limited amount of soil, Baskets and planters will need watering more often than your gardens.
-Check your containers daily and water when needed – when the soil is dry to touch, but before your plants begin to wilt, is the time to water.
-Water until you see water coming out the drainage holes at the bottom of the pot.
-Hot and dry summer days will mean your plants will need a deep watering once or even twice a day.
+Because of their smaller size and limited amount of soil, hanging baskets and planters will need to be watered more often than gardens.
+Check your containers daily and water as needed – give your containers a deep drink when the soil is dry to touch but your plants have not begun to wilt.
+Keep watering until you see liquid coming out the drainage holes at the bottom of the pot.
+Be prepared to water once or even twice a day during the hot and dry summer days.

 Fertilize Regularly

-When to Plant Annuals & Protecting them from Frost
+When to Plant Annuals & How to Protect Them from Frost

-When to plant your annuals is always the number one question each spring, and the decision is really up to Mother Nature.
-Check weather stations often for frost warnings, and remember that annuals cannot tolerate cold temperature below 10ºC.
-If you choose to buy early for the best annuals selection, be prepared to provide your plants with adequate light, water, and warmth until it is safe to put your plants outside.
+When to plant your Annuals is always the number one question each spring, and the decision is really up to Mother Nature.
+Check weather stations often for frost warnings, and remember that Annuals cannot tolerate cold temperature below 10ºC.
+If you choose to buy your Annuals early in order for the best selection, be prepared to provide your plants with adequate light, water, and warmth until it is safe to put them outside.

 Bringing your plants indoors is the safest method of frost protection.
 Place your plants in a sunny window (but not touching the cold glass) and water as required.

-If you choose to keep your plants outside, or you’ve already planted them and there is a chance of late frost, cover your annuals with and old bed sheet or drop cloth.
-This method will protect your plants from light frosts but may not offer adequate protection from a hard frost.
-Remember to remove the covering in the morning.
-Storing your annuals in a garage for extended periods is not recommended, unless your garage is heated and has great windows.
+If you choose to keep your plants outside, or you’ve already planted them and there is a chance of late frost, cover your Annuals with and old bed sheet or drop cloth; overturned pots can also help to keep the chill off your tender plants.
+This method will protect your plants from light frosts but may not offer adequate protection from a hard frost(-4°C or lower).

 Ways to Protect from Frost in Fall

-Many annuals can tolerate the cooler temperatures in the fall better than they would in spring.
+Many Annuals can tolerate the cooler temperatures in the fall better than they would in spring, thanks to a deeper root system developed from a full summer of growth.
 If you are still concerned for your plants, covering them with an old sheet or drop cloth is the best method for fall frosts.
-Bring your pots and baskets into the house or garage overnight to help prolong their life, then place them back outside in the morning.
+Bring your pots and baskets into the house or garage overnight to help prolong their life, then place them back outside in the morning once the frost has dissipated.

 Copyrights © 2022 Belgian Nursery All Rights Reserved. powered by Digital North.